vallettea/koala/doc/index.md

 ### Adapt Pycel structure
 The core of Koala is inspired by Pycel, which does most of the work we need.
 But, as we are going to see later on in this post, a lot of its functionalities were coded for relatively simple use cases, which is definitely not our case.
 We had to find a project structure more adapted to the complexity of the project
-The following structure is the fruit of our many reflexions while working on the project, and might still evolve in the future.
+The following structure is the fruit of our many reflections while working on the project, and might still evolve in the future.

 ```
 ast/ // holds all AST logic, that handles the graphs